Hair Dye Volume Calculator

 Why getting the quantity right matters

 Running out of hair dye mid-application is one of the most common home colouring mistakes.
 It results in uneven colour, patchy roots, and visible demarcation lines that are difficult to fix without professional help.
-Buying one extra box as insurance is always recommended — unused dye cannot be stored once mixed, but an unopened box can be returned or saved.
+Buy one box more than the figure below.
+The asymmetry is what makes this an easy call: mixed dye cannot be kept once the developer is in it, but an unopened box goes back to the shop or sits in the cupboard until next time.

 Standard box contents